lanl/BIORAD/README.md

 - After downloading and installing the Open Babel program, the `scripts/add_hydrogens.sh` script can be used to add hydrogen atoms.
 This script may be edited to specify the input directory of downloaded PDB files (e.g., `heterodimer_pdb`) and the desired output directory for storing the modified PDB files (e.g., `heterodimer_pdb_hydrogen`)

 ## Build the `biorad` software for predicting protein-protein binding affinity
-- The `bioread` program is implemented in C++ and has the following dependancies:
+- The `biorad` program is implemented in C++, can run on Linux or OSC, and has the following dependancies:
-  - The Linux operating system (Ubuntu was used for development and testing), due to the use of the `drand48_r()` random number generation function (which is non-portable and GNU-specific).
+  - A C++ compiler that supports the C++17 standard (most modern C++ compilers do).
-  - [optional] A C++ compiler that supports OpenMP.
+  - [optional] A C++ compiler that supports OpenMP for multi-threading.
+By default, multi-threading is disabled to maintain compatibility with the default OSX C++ compiler.
-    -  If your C++ compiler does not support OpenMP, please edit the provided `src/Makefile` to comment out the OpenMP flag; `OPENMP = -fopenmp` &rarr; `OPENMP = #-fopenmp`
+    - If your C++ compiler supports OpenMP (most compilers on Linux), please edit the provided `src/Makefile` to uncomment the OpenMP flag; `OPENMP = #-fopenmp` &rarr; `OPENMP = -fopenmp`
-- Please note that the default OSX compiler does not suport OpenMP and also does not provide the required `drand48_r()` function (which is non-portable and GNU-specific).
+    - Please note that the default OSX compiler does not suport OpenMP.
 - After the dependencies have been satisfied, run the `make` command from the `src` directory.
 This will create the `biorad` executable.

 # Running the BIORAD software to train and test random forest models for predicting protein-protein binding affinity